 Student Administrative Services (SAS)

 Student Administrative Services is the primary financial office center for students, parents and the Loyola community of faculty, staff and administrators.
 SAS's principal focus encompasses the monitoring of both undergraduate and graduate student tuition accounts, as well as employee activity accounts.
-Some of the other financial and administrative duties include the issuance of the Loyola OneCard (ID card), Evergreen and meal debit spending account deposits, housing deposits for student life, McCrossin Emergency Loans and parking registrations.
+Some of the other financial and administrative duties include the issuance of the Loyola ID card, Evergreen and meal debit spending account deposits, housing deposits for student life, McCrossin Emergency Loans and parking registrations.

 Maryland Hall, Room 140